ISSOtm/rgbds-structs/README.md

 3. Finally, you must close the declaration with `end_struct`.
    This is required to properly define all of the struct's constants, and to be able to declare another struct (which will otherwise fail with a descriptive error message).
    Please note that forgetting to add an `end_struct` does not always yield any error messages, so please be careful.

+Please do not use anything other than the prescribed macros between `struct` and `end_struct` (especially the `_RS` family of directives), as this may break the macros' operation.

 Example of correct usage: